 U.S. Lighthouse Society News is produced by the U.S. Lighthouse Society to support lighthouse preservation, history, education and research.
 You can receive these posts via email if you click on the “SUBSCRIBE” button in the right-hand column.
 Please support this electronic newsletter by joining the U.S. Lighthouse Society if you are not already a member.

-If you have items of interest to the lighthouse community and its supporters, please email them to email@example.com.
+If you have items of interest to the lighthouse community and its supporters, please email them to Jeremy at email@example.com.